1234 Chords | Feist Guitar Lesson

 ||: D5 D5/C# | B5 G5 :||

-1234 is played in drop D tuning, which means that you lower the 6th string from an E to a D. Because of this, all chord shapes using this string will have to be modified.
+When I play 1234 on one acoustic, it’s played in a drop D tuning, which means you lower the 6th string from an E to a D. Because of this, all chord shapes using this string will need modifying.

-You can use my free online tuner to drop the D.
+You can use a free online tuner to achieve drop D tuning.

 Do this and you create a thick-sounding chord that works well with both D5 and D5/C# for the verse, as well as D5 and A5/E for the bridge.